Accademia di San Luca: The Cortona-Sacchi Debate and other artistic issues

 Artistic issues debated within the Academy included the Cortona-Sacchi controversy (see Andrea Sacchi for further details of this debate) about the number of figures in a painting.
 Disdain was expressed by many academicians for the Bamboccianti.

 Giovanni Bellori gave famous lectures on painting in the Academy.
 In the early 18th century, the painter Marco Benefial was inducted, and then expelled for criticizing the academy as an insider.

 Recent times

 Due to the construction of Via dell'Impero, the academy's historic headquarters on Via Bonella was demolished and in 1934 the institution moved to Palazzo Carpegna.

 The Academy is still active; the Accademia Nazionale di San Luca is its modern descendant.
 From the very beginning, the statutes of the Academy directed that each candidate-academician was to donate a work of his art in perpetual memory and, later, a portrait.
 Thus the Academy, in its current premises in the 16th-century Palazzo Carpegna, located in the Piazza dell'Accademia di San Luca, has accumulated a unique collection of paintings and sculptures, including about 500 portraits, as well as an outstanding collection of drawings.
+The Academy also hosts exhibitions of the works of various artists.

+The Library of the National Academy of San Luca houses the Academic Library and the Sarti Roman Municipal Library, which together hold over 50,000 volumes regarding ipainting, sculpture and architecture.
+Scholarships are periodically announced for research activities in academic archives or abroad.